How to apply

 The iCASE scheme is integrated with our MRC-funded Doctoral Training Programme (DTP) in Precision Medicine which involves the student spending at least 3 months over the lifetime of the PhD with a non-academic partner.
 This is a collaborative programme with the University of Edinburgh.
 This DTP addresses key MRC skills priorities in Quantitative Skills (mathematics, statistics, computation, developing digital excellence) as applied to variety of data sources (from ‘omics’ to health records) or Interdisciplinary Skills including imaging, and stratified medicine.
 The programme has a tiered access model allowing students to undertake a 3.5 year PhD, for students who already have a Masters degree (in a relevant field), or a 4 year PhD for those entering with a BSc Honours (in a relevant field).
 The mandatory taught training element is a vital aspect of the programme and is designed to ensure students gain skills aligned with the MRC skills priorities outlined above.
 Students on the 3.5 year programme are required to take 30 credits and those on the 4 year programme 120 credits across the first 3 years, with 40 credits completed in Year 1.
 Mandatory taught elements will include Statistics, Research Ethics, Innovation and Entrepreneurship, Health Economics, Data Management and Bioinformatics.

 The positions are fully funded for either 3.5 years or 4 years dependent on Training Needs Assessment at start of programme, and includes an annual consumable allowance.
 Applicants are strongly encouraged to contact project supervisors to discuss the project and the project partner details.
-More details about the Precision Medicine programme are available HERE
+More details about the Precision Medicine programme is available HERE

 Applicants applying for a MRC DTP in Precision Medicine iCASE studentship must have obtained, or be about to obtain, a first or upper second class UK honours degree or the equivalent qualifications gained outside the UK, in an appropriate area of science or technology.